appbaseio/Docs/src/scalr/javascript/javascript-intro.md

     });
     ```

-> <i class="fa fa-info-circle"></i> CORS headers need to enabled on the server side for allowing access from the origin URL.
+> <span class="fa fa-info-circle"></span> CORS headers need to enabled on the server side for allowing access from the origin URL.
 If you are using ElasticSearch via Appbase, we've got you covered here!

 ### 1.a: Lib Test